Not happy with our service? Here’s how you let us know.

 We’ll always try to resolve your complaint straight away.
 Where this isn’t possible, we will keep you informed of our progress until your complaint has been resolved.

-If you’re unhappy with our response - or if you haven’t heard from us in 8 weeks or more - you can take the matter further to the Financial Ombudsman Service.
+If you're unhappy with our response, you can take the matter further to the Financial Ombudsman Service.
 If you purchased your product online you also have the option to refer your complaint to the Financial Ombudsman Service using the Online Dispute Resolution platform.

 The platform has been set up by the European Commission to provide an online tool for consumers to resolve disputes about goods and services purchased online.
 Visit the Online Dispute Resolution website to learn more.